NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

 * outputs: a logical vector indicating whether the pattern was found within each element of the input character vector

-    #In reality, all species of Peromyscus are viable players in Lyme disease transmission, so we really should be looking at all species of Peromyscus.
-Since we don't have genera split out as a separate field, we have to search within the scientific name string for the genus -- this is a simple example of pattern matching -
+In reality, all species of Peromyscus are viable players in Lyme disease transmission, so we really should be looking at all species of Peromyscus.
+Since we don't have genera split out as a separate field, we have to search within the scientific name string for the genus -- this is a simple example of pattern matching.

     #we will use the dplyr function filter in combination with the base function grepl to accomplish this